mrbeezwax/AnimalAppetite/README.md

 # AnimalAppetite
-## A Minecraft Spigot plugin by mrbeezwax
+## A Minecraft Spigot plugin - Supports Minecraft 1.13+

 ### Description
 Indicate which animals are ready to be bred again and enables you to change breeding requirements